 At the heart of the group exhibition FEM-aFFINITY is intersectional, inclusive feminism.
-The exhibition, which will tour Australia next year, pairs seven Arts Project Australia artists with seven external artists on the basis of interest, artistic process, subject matter and other affinities.
+The exhibition, which tours Australia in 2020, pairs seven Arts Project Australia artists with seven external artists on the basis of interest, artistic process, subject matter and other affinities.
 The artists spent six months working together at Arts Project Australia.
 The seven visiting artists came to the studio every day so all the artists could create and respond to each other together.
 The resulting exhibition is a testament to the power of collaboration, and what can be achieved through it.

 Curator Dr Catherine Bell says one of the main aims of the exhibition is to present Arts Project Australia artists as career artists in their own right.
 Many Arts Project Australia artists have established practices and should be considered peers of contemporary artists.
 But, perhaps because of their association with disability, they have not been offered the same opportunities or recognition.

 FEM-aFFINITY places these artists as contemporaries and peers, and also makes a concerted effort to encourage people to move away from binary and divisive classifications like ‘disabled artists’ and ‘abled artists.’

 Bell also hopes that the exhibition will move towards shifting the conversation away from disability and instead focus on two female artists connecting thanks to a shared process, aesthetic, or beyond.
 The evidence of these partnerships can be seen in the new work created for the exhibition, and also in the artists’ earlier works, also on display in FEM-aFFINITY, which show their respective lines of inquiry.